LillianChernin/JS-Racer-2/README.md

 #JS Racer

-A 2 player racing game using the "s" and "k" keys to accelerate the cars.
+A 2 player racing game using the "a" and "k" keys to accelerate the cars.
 The first car to reach the finish line wins!